CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

    `vagrantup.com` for more information on using Vagrant.
    ```

-7. Edit the `Vagrantfile` and add the following section under `Vagrant.configure("2") do |config|` to create leaf01, leaf02 and spine01, and the network connections between them.
+7. Edit the `Vagrantfile`.
+Add the following section under `Vagrant.configure("2") do |config|` to create leaf01, leaf02 and spine01, and the network connections between them.

    ```
    local@host:~/vagrant$ vi Vagrantfile